 About the Author

 Conor McNamara has published several books and edited collections on the history of the Irish revolution.
-He has been the recipient of a number of national awards, including the annual National Library of Ireland, History Fellowship and NUI Galway, 1916 Scholar-in-Residence.
 In 2017, he published his fourth book, War and Revolution in the West of Ireland, Galway 1913–22 with Irish Academic Press.
 He currently teaches on the University of Minnesota Dublin Programme.